tudorpintea999/OPinit/specs/l2_output_oracle.md

 # L2 Output Oracle

-In version 1, output oracle maintain `proposer` and `challenger` addresses on its config store.
+In version 1, output oracle maintains `proposer` and `challenger` addresses on its config store.
 The `proposer` can submit the `output_proposal` and the `challenger` can delete the output when the proposed output state is wrong.

 The first version of the implementation does not include a dispute system, but uses permissioned propose and challenge mechanisms.
 In version 2, anyone can propose the output with a certain amount of `stake`, and disputes will be resolved based on the governance of L1.